CarlosEspinoTimon/crm/README.md

 ### __Automated deployment__

-This repository is integrated within a CI/CD jenkins pipeline.
-This pipeline builds the environment for the tests and runs them, also, when changes are made in the master branch it deploys the code to App Engine Flexible.
+This repository has two Github Action pipeline configured, one for the master branch that at the end, if tests are passed, it deploys the code to App Engine Flex, an another for the rests of the branches that just run all the tests to check whether something has been broken or not.

 ### __Manual deployment__

 This server is prepared to be deployed in Google App Engine Flexible, if you wish to deploy it manually, you need to configure the `app.yaml` file and generate the latest `requirements.txt`.

 #### __Configure app.yaml__

 In the repository there is an `app.yaml` example, in this file you have to change the environment variables for the real ones.
 For security, to avoid uploading credentials to the repository, you should create a copy of the file and call it `real_app.yaml` which is already in the .gitignore, put the real environment variables there and deploy it with this file.

 #### __Generate requirements.txt__

 To generate the latest `requirements.txt`, you have to get into the container: